learnasyougo/S.O.L.I.D/README.md

 }
 ```

 This way we can now add new formats and implementations without having to change the inner workings of the `PersonExporter` class.
+There are still some flaws in the design, and we will improve on them later on with use of the other principles.

 #### Resources & Links
 - http://www.oodesign.com/open-close-principle.html